cyber-shah/graphs-paper/Report.md

                 neighbor.f = neighbor.g + neighbor.h
                 neighbor.parent = current_node

-                # if neighbour is not in the unvisited set, add it to visit again
+                # if neighbor is not in the unvisited set, add it to visit again
                 if neighbor not in open_unvisited_set:
                     heapq.heappush(open_unvisited_set, (neighbor.f, neighbor))